Swapnilll02/Job-Portal/README.md

 🪪 License
 This project is licensed under the MIT License — you’re free to use, modify, and distribute with attribution.
-MIT License © 2025 Your Name
+MIT License © 2025 Swapnil Kumar